anushanga2/Analytics_Portfolio/README.md

-# Analytics Portfolio - Anushanga Hennayaka
+# Analytics Portfolio - Anushanga

 # Project 1: [How Can a Wellness Technology Company Play It Smart?](https://github.com/anushanga2/Bellabeat-Fitness-Tracker-Case-Study)
 This is a project I did for the Google Analytics Career Certificate, where I analyzed a fitness dataset and developed recommendations based on the identified growth opportunities.